Dive into Florida's Gulf Coast Scallop Season

 And remember that a scallop may look harmless, but it is a wild animal trying to survive.
 The scallop's strong adductor muscle, which provides the delicate meat that you seek, can snap the shells shut like a vise.
 Scallops will pinch, and it doesn't tickle.

-Scallop season along Florida's gulf coast the season runs June 28 through Sept.
-24. It is legal to gather scallops north of the Pasco-Hernando (Aripeka) county line to the west bank of the Mexico Beach Canal in Bay County.
+Scallop season along Florida's Gulf Coast varies by location..
+It is legal to gather scallops north of the Pasco-Hernando (Aripeka) county line to the west bank of the Mexico Beach Canal in Bay County.

-It is legal to land up to 2 gallons of whole bay scallops in the shell, or 1 pint of scallop meat each day during the open season.
+It is legal to land up to two gallons of whole bay scallops in the shell, or one pint of scallop meat each day during the open season.
 Recreational scallopers may not possess more than 10 gallons of whole bay scallops in the shell or a half gallon of meat aboard any boat.